cjlisalee/Grab-n-Go_Data/README.md

 ### 2.1 Sensing Modality and Device

-Data was collected using a custom-built, lightweight, watch-like wristband device employing **C-FMCW (Frequency-Modulated Continuous Wave) active acoustic sensing**.
+Data was collected using a custom-built, lightweight, watch-like wristband device employing **C-FMCW (Cross-Correlation-Based Frequency-Modulated Continuous Wave) active acoustic sensing**.
 The device transmits specific frequency sweeps (18-21 kHz and 21.5-24.5 kHz) and records the reflected signals.

 ### 2.2 Feature Representation